the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 The 3T Framework gives you a strong core for evals.
 But once they are in place, the fun doesn't need to stop there!

-You're now in a place to purse more sophisticated eval categories, promoting your agent from production-ready to showstopper.
+You're now in a place to pursue more sophisticated eval categories, promoting your agent from production-ready to showstopper.

 Here I quickly walk through 2 more T's -- Taste and Trust -- that are potential focus areas once your 3Ts are in a happy place.